Do not stay there

 Needs a facelift

-With a stay at Dayton Grand Hotel, you'll be centrally located in Dayton, within a 10-minute drive of Dayton Art Institute and Boonshoft Museum of Discovery.
+With a stay at Dayton Grand Hotel, you'll be centrally located in Dayton, a 5-minute drive from Dayton Art Institute and 8 minutes from Boonshoft Museum of Discovery.
 Featured amenities include a business center, express check-in, and express check-out.
 Planning an event in Dayton?
 This hotel has facilities measuring 6000 square feet (557 square meters), including a meeting room.

 Policies vary by room type and provider.